-Secretary of State of the State of Washington We, the undersigned citizens and legal voters of the State of Washington, respectfully direct that the proposed measure known as Initiative Measure I-12XX, and entitled, "Statement of the Subject: Initiative Measure No. 12XX concerns identity verification for employment, driver licenses, benefits, elections and crime.
-Concise Description: This measure requires agencies verify identity and lawful presence for public benefits, driver licenses and citizenship for elections.
-All employers must "E-Verify" employees' U.S. lawful presence.
-Prohibitions against government cooperation would be abolished.
+To the Honorable Kim Wyman, Secretary of State of the State of Washington

+We, the undersigned citizens and legal voters of the State of Washington, respectfully direct that the proposed measure known as Initiative Measure I-12XX, and entitled, "Statement of the Subject: Initiative Measure No. 12XX concerns identity verification for employment, driver licenses, benefits, elections and crime.
+Concise Description: This measure requires agencies verify identity and lawful presence for public benefits, driver licenses of inmates and citizenship for elections.
+Employers must "E-Verify" employees' U.S. lawful presence.
+Prohibitions against government cooperation are abolished.
 Should this measure be enacted into law?
-Yes No " a full, true and correct copy of which is printed on the reverse side of this petition, be submitted to the legal voters of the State of Washington for their approval or rejection at the general election to be held on the 6th day of November, 2012; and each of us for himself or herself: I have personally signed this petition; I am a legal voter of the State of Washington, in the city (or town) and county written after my name, my residence address is correctly stated, and I have knowingly signed this petition only once.
+Yes No " a full, true and correct copy of which is printed on the reverse side of this petition, be submitted to the legal voters of the State of Washington for their approval or rejection at the general election to be held on the 5th day of November, 2013; and each of us for himself or herself: I have personally signed this petition; I am a legal voter of the State of Washington, in the city (or town) and county written after my name, my residence address is correctly stated, and I have knowingly signed this petition only once.